 Often we had to walk far, really far to get to the most beautiful places.
 So we hiked a lot.
 By the end of the summer, the kids were doing full-day 12-16km (7-10 miles) walks in the mountains as if it was a walk in the park.

-Crater Lake at the Maroon Bells
+Crater Lake Hike at the Maroon Bells, USA

 The Crater Lake is a hidden treasure at the end of this walk!

 Uncle Tom’s Hike Yellowstone

 With more than 300 steps, this hike is not for everyone.
-For us, this was the most beautiful hike in the Yellowstone National Park.
+For us, this was the most beautiful hike in the Yellowstone National Park!

-Four Lakes Hike in Engelberg Switzerland
+Four Lakes Hike in Engelberg, Switzerland

 But the craziest of it all was taking a little boat for a ride in the pouring rain in Giethoorn, in the Netherlands.
-Amazing place, but don’t ever go on a little boat in such a bad weather… I don’t think we will ever forget this experience!
+Amazing place, but don’t ever go on a little boat in such bad weather… I don’t think we will ever forget this experience!
 My mom was with us and I am afraid that she will never join us on a trip again.
 Sorry, mom!

-Picture time – Double O Arch
+Picture time at Double Arch, USA

 Have you ever seen Asian tourists take pictures?
 They jump and they do all kinds of crazy things – these people must have the most amazing photo albums!

-Rafting on the Colorado river
+Rafting on the Colorado River, USA

 Dinosaur National Monument, USA

-Kids are all into dinosaurs right now.
+Kids are all into dinosaurs right now!
 We even have (toy) dinosaur eggs sitting in the water waiting to hatch.

 Toboggan in Kandersteg, Switzerland

-Snow in summer, Rocky Mountains
+Snow in the summer, Rocky Mountains, USA

 Fighting with knights, Belgium